EricFillion/happy-transformer/README.md

 ![HappyTransformer](logo.png)

-Happy Transformer is an package built on top of [Hugging Face's transformer library](https://huggingface.co/transformers/) that makes it easy to utilize state-of-the-art NLP models.
+Happy Transformer is built on top of [Hugging Face's transformer library](https://huggingface.co/transformers/) and makes it easy to fine-tune state-of-the-art NLP models.

 ## Features